kailash-manasarovar/statement/docs/timeline/2024/december.md

 - It's *Tie A Yellow Ribbon*!
 - Even though Trish's behavior was very obviously malevolent towards me, I always felt worried about her.
 - Things she said to me gave me cause for concern; for example, *my much-younger-Spanish-husband always brings me tea in the morning, every morning*.
-- Did Trish find herself starring in a horror film just like I did?
+- Did Trish find herself starring in a horror-porn film just like I did?
 - Was it after she returned from her foundation art course in the UK - something she told me about on a loop - or just after her first, British husband died (or was murdered maybe)?
 - Were these messages from Trish a way for the criminal porn-gangs of Dénia to communicate with the multiple law enforcement organizations I had sent [my handwritten letters to](august.md#the-handwritten-letters) so that they might make deals while they conclude their detailed investigations and before they nick everyone and stop the baby-rapists, pedophiles, and sedated-rape insane please God.